 - 2 to 3 slices of Swiss cheese

-- Melt butter over flat top griddle/sizeable cast-iron skillet to toast Rye Bread slices.
+- Melt butter over flat top griddle/sizable cast-iron skillet to toast rye bread slices.

 - Season burgers w/salt & pepper, then grill on a flat top.

 - Cook the burgers to medium-rare or desired doneness.

 - Put olive oil on griddle and grill onions until caramelized.

 - Melt Swiss cheese slices over each burger.

 - Assemble Patty Melt by placing cheeseburgers over one slice each rye toast, top with caramelized Onions, and then remaining slices of rye toast.